ammar7018/FOS-Oprating-System/README.md

 **Problem:**

-When a process needs a file that is not in its working set, the CPU handles this case by determining if there is space in the working set or if it needs to select a page for removal based on the algorithm implemented in our project (Nth Chance Clock).
-The MMU assists the OS by handling the fault and loading the required page from disk (such as a swap file or a memory-mapped file) into RAM.
-The figure below explains the process in more detail.
+When a process needs a file that is not in its working set the CPU handles this case by selecting what will be removed based on Algorthim that is implemented in our project we implement (Nth chance clock) if there are space in working set we don't need to remove any page, The MMU helps the OS by handling the fault by loading the required page from disk (such as a swap file or a memory-mapped file) into RAM, the figure will explain the process in more details.

 [page fault]![image](https://github.com/user-attachments/assets/fd6334ee-a4c0-4d8c-b45c-726e1be11581)